 ‘‘Hmm, it’s still pretty early and I think it’s Neal’s day off’’ mumbled Troy, scratching his chin. ‘‘Excuse the pun, but he may not be over the moon to be woken up’’.

 Veronika tried calling Neal, but to no avail. ‘‘I think we should go over there’’ I decided.
 On our way out we grabbed Ben who was smoking in the courtyard.
 Filling him in on what little we knew, the three of us took a taxi out to the godforsaken borough of Dubravka.
-I’d never understood why the school had placed Goldblum and Neal so far away from all the other teachers, in a run down area with few services.
+I’d never understood why the school had placed Goldblum and Neal so far away from all the other teachers in a run down area.
 Pulling up in front of his apartment block, I realised his neighbourhood was even grimmer than he’d described.

 I stepped in to see a ragged-looking Goldblum in his trusty brown leather jacket, one arm leaning against the wall for support.
 Motionless, he stared through me with bloodshot eyes, a purple-black bruise pooling out from his mouth and up to his right cheek.
 He attempted a smile, but his twisted jaw seemed immobile. ‘‘Hey kid’’ he slurred, trudging off towards the living room sofa.